PokemonHacker1337/HackedFlashGames/README.md

 Raft Wars 2:
 Infinite weapons (after buying at least 1), spending credits gives you more credits.

+Road of the Dead:
+Start with 999999999 RP, all modes unlocked.
+(I'm aware of a red flickering at the title screen, you might want to avoid this hack if you have epilepsy or any other similar issues).

 ~~Rubble Trouble (New York):
 All levels unlocked (including the secret levels).~~